• Home

 Yes, for some items.
 You must buy in bulk and offer some sort of proof that you are reselling or have a store.

 Yes, we offer drum teacher/facilitator discounts.
-We sell goatskin seconds for $8.00.
-We often have specials that are advertised in our flyers and newsletter?
+We often have specials that are advertised in our flyers and newsletter.

 Shipping & Handling

-We use mainly UPS and Priority Mail (USPS).
-Heavier items almost always go via UPS.
-We frequently us the US mail for lighter skins that are going great distances.
+We use mainly FedEx and Priority Mail (USPS).
+Heavier items almost always go via FedEx.
+We frequently use the US mail for lighter skin orders that are going great distances.
+We use FedEx Express PAK, for shoes and small rope orders.
+We will use UPS on request and for some delivery areas.
 Whatever the case we try to make sure that the shipping is the quickest and least expensive option for the customer.

 This depends on the weight and size of the item and where its going to.
 We can give you an estimate.
 Shipping costs on the Pay Pal shopping cart are based on the average weight of the item and the rates to the west coast.
 If there is an over charge of more than $3.00 we will give you a refund on Pay Pal.

-14. Can I use my own UPS account?
+13. Can I use my own FedEx or UPS account?

 Yes, just let us know.

-UPS will send this to you via Quantum if you have an email address.
-We also include it on the top right side of the invoice.
+FedEx and UPS will send this to your email address.
 The Postal Service also provides tracking numbers via email.
 If you do not have email we can supply you with the number over the phone.

-We only charge what we pay for the boxes.
-There are no other handling charges.
-We do not charge a box fee on small postal orders (if using USPS boxes) or when using recycled boxes.
+We charge what we pay for the boxes, tape, etc. when shipping FedEx or UPS.
+We do charge a $2.00 handling fee on postal orders (if using USPS boxes) or when using recycled boxes.

 Yes, we have shipped to many places including Hawaii, Canada, England and more.
 We do have to deal with customs of other countries and some countries will not allow goatskins (even drums with animal skin heads) entry.
 Of course, Hawaii is part of the US, it just takes more time for boxes to get there.